GihwanShin-ku/Adaptive-TMR/README.md

 This repository contains the scripts associated with the manuscript:

-**"Personalized targeted memory reactivation enhances learning and consolidation of challenging memories via slow-wave spindle dynamics."**
+**"Personalized targeted memory reactivation enhances consolidation of challenging memories via slow wave and spindle dynamics."**

 ## Code Structure
 The repository is organized into the following main directories: